-One of the British contingent made a very inappropriate joke about Snowden to the Head of Legal Affairs of the CIA.
+One of the British contingents made a very inappropriate joke about Snowden to the Head of Legal Affairs of the CIA.
 I suppose some of us in Europe are not really aware of how poorly Edward Snowden is viewed in US Secret Service and military circles.

 So why would you make such a joke at a packed assembly with a leading US Secret Service delivering a vital talk?
 I suppose a number of us brits are not convinced that he was a traitor.
 Some believe that the information he released was in the public interest.

-However, in Russia, China and other dictatorships, all data (on Google, Whatsapp, Facebook, Apple etc..) is easily accessible by their governments.
+However, in Russia, China, and other dictatorships, all data (on Google, Whatsapp, Facebook, Apple, etc..) is easily accessible by their governments.
 So much for Silicon's Valleys 'values'.
 I guess they only work when there's no real threat to their profits.

 These officers were dealing with some of the most dangerous criminal gangs in the UK and were consequently promised complete anonymity for their lifetime.
 The British Government is now going back on that promise.

-Like many businesses, these gangs that the agents were operating in, go on in perpetuity and they have long memories.
+Like many businesses, these gangs, that the agents were operating in, go on in perpetuity and they have long memories.
 These undercover officers were in extreme danger then, and many of them are still in danger now and will be for the rest of their lives.